AdrianaSL19/Housing-Price-Project/README.md

 - Regression Tree Modeling: The were only six variable used for spliting; therefore it was not accurate for prediction on sale prices (The purpose of this model is to show the difference between Regression Trees and Random Forest Modeling)
 - Linear Modeling: in sample R^2 = 84 and out of sample R^2 = 85; The RMSE is plus or minus $83215.95
-- Random Forest Modeling: in sample R^2 = 84 and out of sample R^2 = 85; The RMSE is plus or minu $70000
+- Random Forest Modeling: in sample R^2 = 84 and out of sample R^2 = 85; The RMSE is plus or minus $70000